Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 4. Symbols ~ ! @ # $ % ^ & * ( ) _ + ` – = { } | ] [ \ : ” ; < > ? , . /

-3. when there is any indication of a possible system or password compromise; in addition such incidents must be reported to the appropriate authority.
+3. When there is any indication of a possible compromise.
+In such instances, incidents can be reported to the UTS Service Desk

 Finally, passwords should never be written down or stored in a format that is human-readable.
 If possible, credential owners must encrypt passwords if they need to store the information, and this should only be done for backup, disaster recovery, and business continuity purposes.